PrestaShop/open-source/content/get-involved/report-issues/how-issues-are-sorted.md

 Assessing severity helps to prioritize issues, but it is not the only criterion at stake.
 Given two equally severe issues, how to choose one over the other?

-Prioritization is done by representatives of the Development team, the Product Management team, and the Quality Assurance team.
+Prioritization is done by representatives of the Development team, the Product Management team and the Quality Assurance team.

-Together, during regular meetings, they look at the new confirmed issues and they sort them.
+Together, during regular meetings, they look at the new confirmed issues and sort them.

-In order to make sure that a given bug does not damage PrestaShop's image nor it affects the confidence merchants can have in PrestaShop, they take special care and strive to make every version of PrestaShop better than the one before.
+In order to make sure that a given bug does not damage PrestaShop's image nor it affects the confidence merchants can have in PrestaShop, they take special care and strive to make every version of PrestaShop better than the previous one.
 Since no one wants to introduce new bugs while fixing other bugs, regressions (new bugs created accidentally when fixing or improving an existing feature) are usually prioritized higher than older bugs.
 By doing this, the overall software stability is ever increasing.

 Then the issue's technical complexity is also studied: that is, whether the bug is easy or complex to fix.